 Sponsor-A-Hive Bee Partnerships This grant provides bees and equipment so that people can safely construct, maintain, and observe bees.
 Participants may receive, honey bees, mason bees, and/or leafcutter bees.
 A teacher’s kit is also provided.
 2018 applications were by invitation only.
 Stay posted to learn the requirements for 2019.

 Honey Bee Grant This grant funds the installation of honey bee hives in schools.
-Application opens Fall 2018.
+Application opens later 2019.

 Project Learning Tree Project Learning Tree offers the GreenWorks! grant, which funds service learning opportunities that connect classroom learning with real world experiences.
 Applicants must have attended a Project Learning Tree workshop.
-Applications are due September 30th, 2018.
+Applications are due annually on September 30th.

 Gro100 This grant funds the establishment and expansion of gardens designed with pollinators, food access, and public green spaces in mind.
-Applications are open, and close February 19th, 2018.
+Applications will open later 2019.

 Salad Bars to Schools Apply here to start a salad bar in your school cafeteria!
 Applications are accepted year round.

 USDA Farm to School Grant Program Annually, the USDA awards up to $5 million in grants that support farm to school programs.
-Applications have closed for 2018, but stay tuned for the next grant cycle!
+Applications open later 2019.

-Cultivating Healthy Communities School garden projects furthering healthier choices are invited to apply to this grant program through Aetna, due April 18th, 2018.
+Cultivating Healthy Communities School garden projects furthering healthier choices are invited to apply to this grant program through Aetna.
 In addition to directly addressing healthy behaviors, projects can focus on the built environment, community safety, environmental exposures, and social/economic factors.
 Up to $2 million in funds will be awarded.
 There is a two stage application project, so if this looks like a fit, get started!
+Applications open later 2019.

-Look at Agriculture.,..Organically!
+Look at Agriculture…Organically!
 These grants are available to K-8 educators nationwide interested in enhancing student understanding of organic agriculture .
 Receive up to $1,000 for a school garden project.
 Schools with 50% or more students enrolled in the free and reduced lunch program are especially encouraged to apply.
-Grant applications must be submitted by Tuesday, May 14, 2018.
+Applications open later 2019.

 Purdue Online Writing Lab This fabulous resource introduces aspiring and weathered grant writers grantmaker rules, tips for clarity and specificity, and added details for proposals with a science focus.